 Sort Nominations By:

 Barry Moltz gets business owners growing again by unlocking their long forgotten potential.
 Barry Moltz has decades of entrepreneurial experience in his own business ventures as well as consulting with other entrepreneurs.
-He is the author of three books, including "You Need to Be A Little Crazy: The Truth about Starting and Growing Your Business," which is in its 5th reprint and has been translated into Chinese, Russian, Korean and Thai.
+He is the author of four books, including How to Get Unstuck: 25 Ways to Get Your Business Growing Again and You Need to Be A Little Crazy: The Truth about Starting and Growing Your Business.
 Barry founded an angel investor group, an angel fund, and is a former advisory member of the board of the Angel Capital Education Foundation.
 He is a frequent keynote speaker.
 On Twitter:@BarryMoltz.

 Judges, grab a badge!